How to legally take down a website: 5 expert-approved steps

 Step 3: Report illegal and fake websites

-Once you’ve gathered and compiled all the necessary evidence, you should file your report the website to the relevant parties:
+Once you’ve gathered and compiled all the necessary evidence, you should file your report to the relevant parties:

 • Google/other search engines: if you have proof that the website is engaging in criminal activities (i.e., phishing, impersonating your eCommerce store, etc.), quickly file your website report to Google’s safe browsing team and other relevant search engines (i.e., Bing.)
 This is to ensure the site can be penalized and won’t appear on search results to minimize the number of future victims.